mlmisha/3-UTR-length/data/README.md

 Hello!
 This folder contains data for analysis

 - `Org_tables` folder contains final tables of 3'UTR length for each organism separately
-- `Chlamydomonas_reinhardtii.utrs` is an example of file used by the `../scripts_data/UTR.py` script to build the final table.
+- `Chlamydomonas_reinhardtii.txt` is an example of file used by the `../scripts_data/UTR.py` script to build the final table.
 The data in in this file is a modified file, downloaded from the UTRdb 2.0 database.
-Modification is made with `../scrips_data/preparator.py` script
+Modification is made with `../scripts_data/preparator.py` script.
+It has `.txt` format to be readable on GitHub, script also work with file in `.utrs` format that remains after `../scripts_data/preparator.py` launch.
 - `HK_genes.txt` is a list of human housekeeping genes, obtained from https://www.tau.ac.il/~elieis/HKG/
 - `Human_total_list.tsv` is a table of genes and corresponding transcripted obtained from the UTRdb 2.0
 - `ORTHRES_HT.tsv` is a final table for human genes orthologous to the rabbit ones